N4than-AU/N4than-AU/README.md

 ---

 > [!NOTE]
-> If you are contactinv me through Discord, you should start your message with 'I came from your github'
+> If you are contacting me through Discord, you should start your message with 'I came from your github'
 > I'll then give you a good Developer advice, similar to what [Xtracube](https://github.com/XtraCube) did.